ebaker355/DPTextField/README.md

 - a Done toolbar button, and swipe gesture, to remove the keyboard without submitting a form
 - set maximum characters allowed in field
+- automatic handling of Next and Done return key types
 - proper device rotation handling for iPhone and iPad
 - correct handling of iPad's undocked keyboard